At a Glance

 - What, if anything, draws your attention or resonates with you?
 Explain your answer.
 [Verbal Response]

 - Summarize your previous answer in one sentence.
 What if anything, draws your attention or resonates with you?
 [Written Response]

-- I understand the purpose of this.
+- How clear was the purpose of this?
 Explain your answer.
-[5-point Rating Scale: Strongly disagree to Strongly agree]
+[5-point Rating Scale: Unclear to Clear]

 - If you had a magic wand, how would you improve this?
 [Verbal Response]